 Development in the Cultural Zones

-The Cultural Zones lies within the Central Sub-Area and includes the Lyceum and Crucible Theatres, as well as the Winter Gardens and Central Library.
+The Cultural Zones lie within the Central Sub-Area and include the Lyceum and Crucible Theatres, as well as the Winter Gardens and Central Library.
 Kelham Island Museum is also identified as a Cultural Zone.

 There are benefits of clustering cultural and entertainment uses close to each other as they become more of a single destination that can encourage multiple uses and visits.
 It will also encourage supporting services, such as hotels, restaurants, bars and pubs to locate in the same area and will benefit those uses by providing a large customer base.
 All of this will help to improve the vibrancy of the City Centre, especially at night-time, and make the Core of the City Centre a more attractive place to visit, work and live.